Expert Advice

 How to Draw Elevation Plans for a Deck Permit

 When applying for a deck permit, you will also need to submit an elevation plan.
-This blueprint-style drawing provides a view of the planned deck from the side and shows the heights of the various components, their vertical arrangements and other information not easily conveyed on the site plan.
+This blueprint-style drawing provides a view of the planned deck from the side and shows the heights of the various components, their vertical arrangements, and other information not easily conveyed on the site plan.

 Elevation Plans